sensedeep/custom-metrics/README.md

 await CustomMetrics.flushAll()
 ```

 If you configure a Lambda layer (any layer will do), CustomMetrics will save buffered metrics upon Lambda instance termination.
-Unfortunately, Lambda will only send a termination signal to lambdas that utilize a Lambda layer.
+Unfortunately, Lambda only sends a termination signal to lambdas that utilize a Lambda layer.

 Buffered metrics may be less accurate than non-buffered metrics.
 Metrics may be retained in-memory for a period of time (as specified by the emit option.buffer parameter) before being flushed to DynamoDB.
-If a Lambda instance is not required to service a request, any buffered metrics will remain in-memory until the next request or when AWS terminates the Lambda -- whereupon the buffered values will be saved.
+If a Lambda instance is not required to service a request, any buffered metrics will remain in-memory until the next request or until AWS terminates the Lambda, at which point the buffered values will be saved.
 This may mean a temporary loss of accuracy to querying entities.

 Furthermore, if you have a very large number of metrics in one Lambda instance, it is possible that the Lambda instance may not be able to save all buffered metrics during Lambda termination.
 This can be somewhat mitigated by using shorter buffering criteria.